johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 I went into the various deal-breaking issues with cracked games in [my previous article](/2023/01/02/gaming-on-the-amiga-part-1-amiga-500-is-all-you-need/#on-cracked-games).
-Now that we're on more solid ground when it comes the pecularities of the Amiga, here are a few additional points on how cracks can cause problems other than simply breaking the game:
+Now that we're on more solid ground when it comes to the pecularities of the Amiga, here are a few additional notes on how cracks can cause problems other than simply breaking the game:

 - Bad cracks can increase the memory requirements of a game (e.g., a bad crack